vatesfr/xen-orchestra/docs/logs.md

 # Logs

-This section will explain how to check the XOA logs, and be able to detect issues.
+This section will explain how to check the XOA logs, and use them to detect issues.

 ## From the web interface